Tag Archives: Florida

 Returning to St. Pete’s for the first time in nearly three years, Mad Integrity Fight Sports ran two highly successful cards at the Hilton Bayfront which featured future TV fighters Amos Cowart and Clarence Booth.

 Headlining the card is an eight round Sunshine State showdown between popular welterweight Ali Tareh of Tampa and Jacksonville’s Juan Aguirre.
-Tareh, who has fought all but three of his professional bouts in Florida, has a 13-11-5 ledger with 5 yapambana ndi knockout.
+Tareh, who has fought all but three of his professional bouts in Florida, ali a 13-11-5 ledger with 5 yapambana ndi knockout.
 The owner of Fight Fitness Center in nearby Pinellas Park, Tareh has won four of his last six bouts but is coming off a decision loss to Javier Garcia last July.
 Originally from Guatemala, Aguirre has a reputation for his fearlessness and incredible durability.
 Wake posachedwa nkhondo, Aguirre extended unbeaten prospect Armando Alvarez the distance while making him work from bell to bell.

 Talented featherweight Jose “Lil Pacquiao” Resendez, 4-0 (2 KO a), of Brandon, FL returns to the ring against crafty Cuban Raul Chirino, 7-1 (3 KO a), in the highly-anticipated co-feature.
 A mirror image of boxing legend Manny Pacquiao, Resendez is fighting for the first time since December 2014.
 The Resindez-Chirino bout is scheduled for six rounds and expected to steal the show.